Nanofabricated tips for device-based scanning tunneling microscopy

-Here, we introduce a platform for bringing new, device-based functionality to STM, in order to utilize decades of progress in device engineering for the field of scanning probe.
+Here, we introduce a platform for bringing device-based functionality to STM, with the aim to utilize decades of progress in device engineering for the field of scanning probe.
 We replace the conventional electrochemically etched, pointy metal wire with an integrated metal tip on a silicon chip.
-This new platform, which we call smart tip, allows in principle to directly add additional capabilities to a STM tip, including novel spin-sensitivity, local heating, local magnetic fields, local gating, high-frequency compatible coplanar waveguides, resonators, qubits, and double tips.
-However, it is \emph{a priori} unclear, whether such a nanofabricated tip will function for STM measurements, as several challenges arise:\ the stability needs to be below the picometer scale, stringent requirements exist on the shape and sharpness of the freestanding tip, and contamination from fabrication residues need to be absent.
-In this letter, we demonstrate the feasibility of the novel smart tip platform.
+This new platform, which we call smart tip, allows in principle to directly add additional capabilities to a STM tip, including novel spin-sensitivity, local heating, local magnetic fields, local gating, high-frequency compatible coplanar waveguides, qubits, and double-tips.
+However, it is \emph{a priori} unclear whether a nanofabricated tip will function for STM measurements, as several challenges arise:\ the stability needs to be below the picometer scale, stringent requirements exist on the shape and sharpness of the freestanding tip, and contamination from fabrication residues need to be absent.
+In this paper, we demonstrate the feasibility of nanofabricated tips and the the novel smart tip platform.
 We first discuss our newly developed fabrication procedure and then experimentally show the functionality of these tips in standard STM measurements.
-Finally, we present a theory of how such nanofabricated double tips will allow to measure electron correlations, if the tip-to-tip distance is on the scale of tens of nanometers.

-The challenge in realizing smart tips is to make devices that are fully compatible with conventional STM, yet allow for compatibility with all standard nano- and microfabrication processes.
+The challenge in realizing smart tips is to make devices that are fully compatible with conventional STM, yet allow for compatibility with standard nano- and microfabrication processes.
 Specifically we need:\ (i) a clear protrusion of the tip relative to the underlying chip, (ii) precise control of the tip shape, and (iii) reliable, reproducible fabrication recipes.
-To meet these requirements, we developed a new fabrication method using suspended silicon nitride (SiN) tips covered with gold to create on-chip STM smart tips.
+To meet these requirements, we developed a new fabrication method using suspended silicon nitride (SiN) tips covered with gold to create on-chip STM smart tips, described below and shown in Fig.~\ref{fig:figure1}.

+Using SiN as a base for our suspended STM tips has a number of key advantages.
+First, it has a large selectivity to the Si etch we use to suspend the tip, allowing for clear perfusions.
+Making the tips solely out of metal without underlying SiN would also limit the choice of metal to those compatible with the etch described below.
+Second, it has a high mechanical stiffness, yielding robust tips that are resistant to tip treatment, as discussed later.
+Finally, it allows for a process where the metallic layer is added as a last step.
+This allows us to avoid any contamination by chemicals such as etchants and resists.